samthebest/dump/monorepos.md

  - Easy single view of all open PRs
  - Every project will use same workflow (can't having diverging branching models across projects)
+ - Have to setup IDEs less often (no need to setup Intellij 10x for 10 different repos for example)